sampdubs/PiCam/README.md

 * Connect a button to pin 4

 * Plug a camera module into the camera port (blue side facing the ethernet port)

+* Edit picam.py so that you use your own email adress and Twitter information

+`python3 picam.py`